 Blue Sheets and Green Sheets

-The traffic-roadway section maintains two lists of materials and equipment that show a list of prequalified equipment for use on signal projects.
+The traffic engineering section maintains two lists of materials and equipment that show a list of prequalified equipment for use on signal projects.
 These lists are commonly referred to as the blue and green sheets.
 They are updated frequently and posted on the traffic signal standards website (click on “product evaluation and approval”).

 The blue sheets contain a list of items that are normally qualified by the project manager’s office according to the Non-Field Tested Materials Guide.